• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

-Step 1: Place the thawed coho salmon fillets on a plate.
-Top with salt, fresh herbs like thyme and chives, and fresh lime slices.
+Step 1: Place the thawed coho salmon fillets on a plate and top with salt, fresh herbs like thyme and chives, and fresh lime slices.

-If your coho salmon is frozen, I recommend that you thaw it out.
-I usually take it out of the freezer and put it into my refrigerator 1-2 days before I need to use it.
-Another way to thaw frozen salmon is to place it in a bowl of warm water for 20-30 minutes.
+If your coho salmon is frozen, I recommend thaw it out.
+I usually take it out of the freezer and put it into my refrigerator 1-2 days before using it.
+Another way to thaw frozen salmon is to place it in warm water for 20-30 minutes.

 Top view of the salmon with herbs.